 God is not a hobby by Jim DenisonRemember Brendan Eich, the Mozilla CEO who was forced to resign because he donated $1,000 five years earlier to a campaign seeking to ban same-sex marriage in California.
 Consider the English professor at the University of Pennsylvania who claimed that religious colleges should be denied accreditation because they maintain "religious ideology" and therefore (in his mind) contradict "the primacy of reason."

-, believers should counter liberals who censure Christianity by calling them to their own principles of tolerance and pluralism.
+Consider two responses.
+First, believers should counter liberals who censure Christianity by calling them to their own principles of tolerance and pluralism.
 As Linker makes clear, liberals contradict themselves when they are intolerant of our supposed intolerance.
 Secular dogmatism is as dogmatic as the religious claims it rejects.
-There are many liberal Christians; I hope they will help other liberals understand they need not choose between free inquiry and faith
+There are many liberal Christians; I hope they will help other liberals understand they need not choose between free inquiry and faith.

 Second, we should refuse to be intimidated by secular attacks on our freedom of speech and religion.
 British evangelist George Whitefield (1714-1770) was one of the preachers most used by God in starting the First Great Awakening.
 He warned fellow believers: "If you are going to walk with Christ, you are going to be opposed" and added, "In our day, to be a true Christian is really to become a scandal."
 Rather than retreating, he continued to stand for Jesus until a moral and spiritual awakening transformed the Colonies.

 Do we need more George Whitefields today?

 For more from the Denison Forum on Truth and Culture, please visit www.denisonforum.org.

 Do you want to live a life in whole-hearted pursuit of loving God and others?